Opinion-Driven Vaccination and Epidemic Dynamics on Heterogeneous Networks: Methodology

 To investigate how the steady-state average opinion ($O_{\infty}$), the final fraction of infected individuals ($I_{\infty}$), and the final fraction of vaccinated individuals ($V_{\infty}$) vary as the transmission rate $\lambda$ increases, we performed simulations using both MC simulation and a discrete-time formulation based on the microscopic Markov chain approach (MMCA) (Fig.\ \ref{fig:steady_state_lines}).
 For each value of $\lambda \in [0,1]$ in increments of $0.01$, we carried out 50 independent runs to account for initial condition dependence.
 The MC outcomes are represented by blue dots with their mean shown as a blue solid line, while the MMCA results appear as red crosses with the corresponding mean plotted as a red solid line.
 All simulations were conducted on a network consisting of $N = 2000$ nodes.
 The system initially contains $I_0 = 25$ infected nodes and is evolved for $10^4$ discrete time steps.

 For Fig.\ \ref{fig:steady_state_lines}, we have considered the recovery rate as $\alpha = 0.4$, and a waning-immunity rate for vaccinated individuals is fixed at $\phi = 0.01$.
 The opinion dynamics are driven by an initial fraction $D = 0.45$ of individuals with a positive bias toward vaccination, a risk-perception weight $\omega = 0.8$, and a peer-influence strength $\epsilon = 0.5$.
 The initial opinions are set such that $D$ a fraction of individuals have opinions drawn uniformly from $[0,1]$ (pro-vaccine), and $1-D$ a fraction have opinions drawn uniformly from $[-1,0]$ (anti-vaccine).
-Infected individuals are chosen randomly at $t=0$.
+Infected individuals are chosen randomly at $t=0$. \\ The transitions observed in the infection profile is a dynamically meaningful feature rooted in the bifurcation structure of epidemic models.
+Classical compartmental models are well known to undergo various bifurcations at critical parameter thresholds, marking the boundary between disease extinction and sustained transmission.
+In the network setting, however, a full analytical bifurcation analysis becomes significantly more challenging due to heterogeneous degree distributions and the complex coupling between dynamical states across nodes.
+We therefore rely on mean-field approximations, which capture average system behavior but inherently smooth out stochastic fluctuations that are particularly prominent in finite-size networks.
+In our coupled opinion-epidemic framework, the critical transition point depends jointly on the dynamical parameters and the network structure, determining not only when infection takes hold but also when the population's collective response shifts from susceptible to infected.
+Precisely identifying this threshold provides a principled basis for designing targeted interventions, whether vaccination campaigns, behavioral nudges, or network-based strategies that keep the system below the critical point and suppress or prevent outbreak emergence entirely.